-Now, in a case like this the proper course for the Government would have been not to have made a statement in the House today but to have wailed for the final opinion of the Public Accounts Committee so that what Speaker Mavalankar insisted on, namely, the final, unresolved difference of opinion between the Government and the Public Accounts Committee should be placed before the House the House has both sides of the picture.
-At the present moment the House has only one side of the picture and that one side gets publicity before the Public Accounts Committee has tome to its final conclusions.
+Now, in a case like this the proper course for the Government would have been not to have made a statement in the House today but to have waited for the final opinion of the Public Accounts Committee so that what Speaker Mavalankar insisted on, namely, the final, unresolved difference of opinion between the Government and the Public Accounts Committee should be placed before the House, the House has both sides of the picture.
+At the present moment the House has only one side of the picture and that one side gets publicity before the Public Accounts Committee has come to its final conclusions.
 Both the Public Accounts Committee and the Government have got a right to come to their final conclusions and they can, in a very few cases, differ in their conclusions.
 Ultimately, when the matter is placed before the House, it should be in the form of an unresolved difference of opinion.

-Sir.
-I must, in all fairness to the Finance Minister, say that he has not, of his own accord, made the statement in the House.
+Sir, I must, in all fairness to the Finance Minister, say that he has not, of his own accord, made the statement in the House.
 This distinction must be drawn.
-He has made this statement in response to a the Fiftieth Report of the Public Accounts Calling Attention Notice.
-So there is this distinction which has to be borne in mind. transactions, out of which this Calling Still I $\langle k \rangle$ feel that it was open to the Finance Minister to represent to the should be appointed to go into the who Chairman that it would perhaps be better if he was allowed to make the statement at a later date when both sides of the picture, would be before the House.
-Now even though there may be a slight departure from what I call the established practice, 1 do feel the matter is not so grave or of such a high consequence that the House should consider it a breach of privilege.
-I think we are evolving the procedure in this matter, and I suggest that the best procedure which has been established and on which Mr. Mavalankar always insisted was that the final, unresolved picture should be before the House.
+He has made this statement in response to a Calling Attention Notice.
+So there is this distinction which has to be borne in mind.
+Still I do feel that it was open to the Finance Minister to represent to the Chairman that it would perhaps be better if he was allowed to make the statement at a later date when both sides of the picture, would be

+Now even though before the House. there may be a slight departure from what I call the established practice, I do feel the matter is not so grave or of such high consequence that the House а should consider it a breach of privilege.
+I think we are evolving the procedure in this matter, and I suggest that the best procedure which has been established and on which M1.
+Mavalankar always insisted was that the final, unresolved picture should be before the House.
 I would suggest for your consideration, Sir, and for the consideration of the Government that apart from this case it should be a firmly established, position that when the matter finally comes before the House, the final opinion of both the Government and the Public Accounts Committee should be before the House to consider.